rkuma183/wilsonmar.github.io/_posts/2016-08-18-mysql-setup.md

    <a name="ListProcesses"></a>

-0. List the daemons started by the command above:
+0. List the daemons (processes) started by the command above, piped to filter the output:

-   <tt><strong>ps
+   <tt><strong>ps -ax | grep mysql
    </strong></tt>

-   A sample response:
+   A sample response (in addition to grep itself):

    <pre>
      PID TTY           TIME CMD